chriszc97/Follow-My-Dot/README.md

     * Sub-item 1
 * Technology 3
 ### ***Getting Started***
-##### We would have to make the layout first, we need to make a layout of the title screen, score board where the player sees its current score and previous high score, and the grid itself where our snake is going to be.
-We also would need to make a snake object with constructoers of head and body, and a method where when the head tocuhes the dot its body is incremented by one.
-We also need the dot to spawn ramdomly on our grid.
+##### We would have to make the layout first, we need to make a layout of the title screen, score board where the player is able to see there current score, and the grid itself where our snake is going to be.
+We also would need to make a dot and when it gets touched then the user gets a point.
+The dot also moves a certain amount of pixes after being touched.
 We also have to give the user acsess to input from the key board so that they move the snake.
-Logic of the game will consist of: the user starts with snake of length one and also moves in a straight line.
-Based on the used input the snake could turn right,left,up,down.
-The snake must continuously keep moving after the first direction has been made and not stop untill the head has touches the body or the border of the grib.
-Once game over display a screen to indicate game over.
+Logic of the game will consist of: the user starts with the snake in the middle.
+Then on the user input the snake could turn right,left,up,down.
+The snake must continuously keep moving after the first direction has been made and not stop untill it  has touched the dot.
+If the the user touches the border of the game grid then they get an alert saying that they are going out of bounds, however the user is able to play afterwars.
+Once game is over we display a screen to indicate game over and that they have reached ten points.
+The user gets one point for ever time they touch the dot.
 ##### A Trello board was used to keep track of the development progress and can be viewed [here.](https://trello.com/b/E17uenko/requirements)
 ### ***Screenshots***